AlfianWD/Web-Sidoarjo-City/README.md

 # Website-Sidoarjo-City
-Pembuat : Alfian Wahyu Dzulkarnaen
+Creator: Alfian Wahyu Dzulkarnaen

-Website ini merupakan website atau blog yang menyampaikan terkait sejarah, daftar bupati, geografis dari kota sidoarjo

-tool yang terdapat pada website ini, yaitu ;
+This website is a website or blog that conveys the history, list of regents, geography of the city of sidoarjo. tools contained on this website, namely:

 1. HTML
 2. CSS